-8. Board of Directors, composition and Independence
+8. Board of Directors, composition and independence

-In accordance with Article 5 of the Articles of Association, the Company’s Board of Directors shall consist of 3 – 7 members that are elected by the General Meeting.
-The Chairman of the Board is elected by the General Meeting, while the Board of Directors elects its own Deputy Chairman.
-As of 31 December 2016, the Company’s Board of Directors consists of seven members, three of whom are women: Einar J. Greve (Chairman), Ingrid Leisner, Svein Ove Brekke, Kristian Lundkvist, Stein Erik Moe, Kristin Hellebust and Camilla Magnus.
-All the board members were elected at the Extraordinary General Meeting of 4 November 2016.
-The term of office is for a period of two years, and the members may be re-elected.
+In accordance with article 5 of the articles of association, the company’s Board of Directors shall consist of 3 – 7 members, elected by the general meeting.
+The Chairman of the Board is elected by the general meeting.
+As of 31 December 2017, the company’s Board of Directors consists of five members, two of whom are women: Einar J. Greve (Chairman), Ingrid Leisner, Kristian Lundkvist, Stein Erik Moe and Camilla Magnus.
+All board members were elected at the annual general meeting on 27 April 2017.
+The term of office is two years, and the members may be re-elected.

 9. Work of the Board of Directors

 The Board of Directors has the ultimate responsibility for overseeing and supervising the company’s management and operations.
 The work of the Board is based on the rules of procedure for the Board of Directors, adopted on 24 November 2016, which describe the responsibilities, duties and administrative procedures of the Board of Directors, and regulate the distribution of duties between the Chairman and CEO.
 The rules of procedure also regulate work related to the board committees, including the audit committee and the compensation committee.